mykytabm/LuaProject/README.md

 # LuaProject
 C++ Lua framework
-Allows to create branching dialogues and program all logic using Lua script.
+Allows to create branching dialogues and program all logic using **Lua script**.

 *   Possible to create and add sprites to game objects from Lua file.
 *   Possible to add colliders and check collision between objects in lua.